 What is a Renewal Application?

 The renewal application is similar to the Student Aid Report.
 It contains most of the data you reported on your previous year’s federal aid application.
-Instead of filing a new FAFSA (Free Application for Federal Student Aid), you will only have to edit the information on the renewal application that has changed (i.e. income, grade level, etc.) and answer a few additional questions.
+Instead of filing a new Free Application for Federal Student Aid (FAFSA), you will only have to edit the information on the renewal application that has changed (i.e. income, grade level, etc.) and answer a few additional questions.

 How do I Obtain a Renewal Application?

-The renewal application can be obtained by applying online at www.fafsa.ed.gov and selecting “Fill out a Renewal FAFSA”.
-If you are unable to access your renewal application, you will be required to fill out a FAFSA.
-Please allow four weeks for processing a paper FAFSA to meet the university’s April 15 deadline.
+The renewal application can be obtained by applying online at www.fafsa.ed.gov and selecting “Fill out a Renewal FAFSA.”
+If you are unable to access your renewal application, you will be required to fill out a new FAFSA.
+Please allow four weeks for processing a paper FAFSA to meet the university’s March 30 deadline.

 Note: Any aid awarded to a student is contingent upon WCSU receiving federal and/or state funds.
 Student awards may also be adjusted with the receipt of new financial information during the academic year.
 Financial aid is only awarded to matriculated students who are registered at least half-time (6 credit hours).

-WestConn offers more than one hundred scholarships and academic awards to undergraduate students.
-To obtain a copy of The Student Guide to Scholarships and Academic Awards, contact the Office of Financial Aid, 203-837-8580, Old Main, Suite 105.
+WestConn offers more than 100 scholarships and academic awards to undergraduate students.
+To obtain a copy of The Student Guide to Scholarships and Academic Awards, contact the Office of Financial Aid, (203) 837-8580, Old Main 105.

 State Scholarship Recipients